 AV Mazzega Eclipse Pendant Lamp

-Materials: Murano hand blown crystal green and yellow glass.
-Transparent coloured outside, white on the inside (incamiciato).
+Materials: 2 hand blown crystal green and yellow circular Murano glass parts.
+Transparent coloured on the outside, white on the inside (incamiciato).
 Metal chain and aluminium parts.
 Bakelite socket.

 Chain Length: 80 cm / 31.49’’